Bilingual education by country or region: Singapore

-In Singapore, education is bilingual.
+In Singapore, education is monolingual.
 The medium of instruction is in English and the learning of the mother tongue is compulsory.
 The mother tongue subject is usually Mandarin, Malay or Tamil, the other official languages of Singapore.
 They are taught till pre-university level.
 Previously, students either attended an English-medium or a "vernacular school", which taught in one of the mother tongues.
 In 1960, government legislation standardised the primary medium of instruction to English, with the different vernacular languages ("mother tongue") allocated as the second language.

 Students may also choose to learn a third language (German, French, Japanese, etc.) in secondary school and junior college or, if their respective school does not offer the language, at a MOE Language Centre.
 This option is limited however, to the top 10% of any PSLE cohort; prospective third language students must have also scored A grades for English and their second language.
 Singaporean students returning from abroad who did not learn a second language may be exempted from their mother tongue and learn another second language in place of the mother tongue; however, such exemptions are rare and only granted on a case-to-case basis.